-Error- Event # Туре Description Additional Details User Action Required 388 С Controller is dead.
+Error- Event # Туре Description Additional Details User Action Required 385 Е Write back error.
+Data cache write failed.
+The data may have been lost.
+Restore the data from a backup.
+386 W Internal log structures getting full; PLEASE SHUTDOWN AND RESET THE SYSTEM IN THE NEAR FUTURE.
+Too many configuration changes occurred since the last boot.
+Reboot the system by power cycling whenever convenient.
+388 С Controller is dead.
 System is disconnecting from this controller.
 Contact your service representative.
 389 W Controller has been reset.
 Controller failed.
 Controller was removed from the system.
 Controller has been powered off.
-None 390 Ι Controller is found.
+None 390 I Controller is found.
 Driver has reset the controller to recover from an error.
-Driver has reset the controller to activiate new firmware.
+Driver has reset the controller to activate new firmware.
 None 391 С Controller is gone.
 System is disconnecting from this controller.
 New controller has been installed.
 Controller has been powered on.
 System has rebooted.
-None 392 Ι BBU Present.
+None 392 I BBU Present.
 Controller is dead.
 Controller has been removed.
 Controller has been powered off.
 None 393 W BBU Power Low.
 A BBU unit was found on the controller.
 If this message occurs without power failure, replace the BBU.
-394 Ι BBU Power OK.
+394 I BBU Power OK.
 BBU does not have enough power to enable the write data cache.
 None 395 С Controller is gone.
 System is disconnecting from this controller.
 BBU has enough power to enable the write data cache.
-None 396 Ι Controller powered on.
+None 396 I Controller powered on.
 Controller was removed from the system.
 Controller has been powered off.
-None 397 Ι Controller is online.
-New controller has been installed.
-None 398 С Controller is gone.
-System is disconnecting from this controller.
-Controller was set online.
-None 399 W Controller's partner is gone, controller is in failover mode now.
-Controller was set offline.
-If you did not expect this, investigate.
+None